NoteSpaceTeam/NoteSpace/docs/reports/monthly/feb/February-report.md

 ![Project structure](./img.png)

 2. ### Client project created
-The client project was created using Vite as the build tool and React as the frontend library.
+The client project was created using [Vite](https://vitejs.dev) as the bundler and [React](https://reactjs.org/) as the frontend library.
 The setup was done using the PWA template provided by Vite.

 3. ### Server project created
-The server project was created using Express and TypeScript.
+The server project was created using [Express](https://expressjs.com) and [TypeScript](https://www.typescriptlang.org).
 The setup was done using the TypeScript template.

 4. ### Prototype for the live editor started
 A initial prototype for the live editor was started.
 The client and server were then connected using a socket connection.
 This socket connection will be used to send and receive changes to the editor, and is supported through the use of the [socket.io](https://socket.io/) library.